kyma-project/kyma/docs/service-mesh/05-05-production-profile.md

   </summary>

   1. Create a Kubernetes cluster for Kyma installation.
-  //TODO jak będzie production profile
+  //TODO when production profile is done
   2. Create an override file that forces the Istio Service Mesh to use the production profile:

     ```yaml